Wave Behaviour

 Absorption

-Absorption is the loss of sound through an absorbent material.
+Absorption is the loss of sound energy through an absorbent material.
 Reverb and standing waves can be controlled by adding absorption materials to a room.